‘How do I get into Cambridge’ is a question I run into again and again! Luckily, I know exactly how to answer it.

 What is the Cambridge acceptance rate?

 In 2020, the University of Cambridge acceptance rate was 19.6% (according to data from Cambridge).
 That year, the university received 20,426 applications and offered places to 3,997 students.
-The average acceptance rate for Oxford and Cambridge combined was around 18% in 2020.
-Thankfully, with the help of the Profs’ expert Oxbridge consultants, this acceptance rate jumps to 55%, making our students 3x more likely to get into Oxford or Cambridge.
+In short, Cambridge is extremely competitive and has slim acceptance rates.

 What are the most competitive courses at Cambridge?

-Though the average Cambridge acceptance rate is 19.6%, this rate is inevitably lower for its most competitive courses.
+Although the average Cambridge acceptance rate is 15.7%, this rate is inevitably lower for its most competitive courses.
 These courses include Medicine, Computer Science, Architecture, Economics, Engineering, and Law.
 The acceptance rate for Computer Science, for example, is just 10%.
 The Profs’ expert tutors can offer one-to-one support for each of these subjects, as well as guiding you through the Oxbridge application process.

 Is Cambridge a Russell Group university?

 Cambridge University is one of the 24 Russell Group universities.
 This means that it is a research-intensive institution, known for both its quality and quantity of research.
-In fact, in the recent UK-wide assessment, 47% of Cambridge’s research was rated as world-leading and a further 40% was rated internationally excellent – one of the best results in the country.
+In fact, in the recent UK-wide assessment of research quality (REF), 93% of Cambridge’s research was rated as ‘world-leading’ or ‘internationally excellent’ – one of the best results in the country.
 The Complete University Guide also ranks Cambridge as the second best Russell Group university behind only Oxford.

 The entry requirements for Cambridge courses vary depending on the course you’re applying to study and the country you’re applying from.
 The table below shows the A level grades required for entry, along with some of the most common international qualifications and their entry requirements.
 If your qualifications are not in this table, or you need more information on the English language requirements for entry, check Cambridge’s guide for international students.
 You can also get in touch with the Profs for one-to-one support from one of our international admissions experts.